liamsoftware/rest-cucumber/README.md

 ## API Reference

-CucumberRestClient interface implements 3 method signatures and must be included in any RestClient being used with JiraCucumber.
+CucumberRestClient interface implements 3 method signatures and must be included in any RestClient being used with RestCucumber.
 ```
-String generateFeatureString(String issueKey)
+String getFeatureString(String testId)
-boolean updateExecution(ResultOutput resultOutput)
+boolean updateTest(ResultOutput resultOutput)
-Set<String> getIssues()
+Set<String> getTestIds()
 ```

 ## Tests